-The works are based on the [in Holland] well-known video of a gabber in the early 90s who is partying at one of the known hardcore events.
+The works are based on the [in Holland] well-known video of a gabber in the early 90s who is partying at one of the main hardcore events.
 He answers the question “So, what do you do all of these hours at a party like this?” with: “Ik loop rondjes en ik loop rondjes, ik loop alleen maar rondjes.
 Kom iedereen tegen, blijf rondjes lopen, elk rondje is anders.
 Ik loop uren lang rondjes.”
 [Meaning: “I am walking in circles constantly, for hours I walk in circles, and every circle – walk – is different.”].
-Link Again, this is a very Dutch phenomenon and also the way of speaking and the convention of ‘rondjes lopen’ are typically Dutch.
+A typical Dutch phenomenon including the convention of ‘rondjes lopen’.

-I visually researched the convention of ‘rondjes lopen’ [walking circles] by using my own body and myself.
+I researched the convention of ‘rondjes lopen’ [walking circles] by using my own body and myself.
 In daily life this act works very therapeutic for me, I do it a lot, and the interesting thing is that you actually never walk in exact circles.
-It has become more of a saying that has different ways and manners in each context where ‘rondjes lopen’ is an important part of the daily lifestyle [for example at a hardcore party, in prison, at the Alzheimer’s department in a nursing home].
+It’s more of a saying.
 Within the works of ‘INTERVENING SPACE: …elk rondje is anders’ I registered my ‘circle’ landscape by using specific materials that traced my footsteps.

 What I find interesting about this act is the moment the compulsiveness turns into vulnerability.
-I really wanted to put focus on the act of ‘rondjes lopen’, the movement and change in my body by divesting all the aspects that could be disturbing: my clothing, the music and my sight.
-By overcoming the compulsory of the continuous act of ‘rondjes lopen’ I reached a strengthening type of destruction and vulnerability, a different, non-daily type of mindset.
-In short: from compulsory to vulnerability by embracing my fears.
-I visually represent this personal process by playing with the lining on the floor and the lines I created myself.
+I really wanted to put focus on the act of ‘rondjes lopen’, and so I erased all the aspects that could be disturbing: my clothing, the music and my sight.
 The moment I cross the line, is the moment that my compulsiveness decreases and when my destruction and vulnerability slowly start taking over.
-Within these hours I tend to show this process, and I use this as a metaphor to start embracing and overcoming your fears more, to take a step outside the lines, to intervene within your routines and to feel what difference this can make within your daily life and especially within your mindset.

 © Photography by Rik Dijkhuizen